ihansson/react-card-game/src/data/idea.md

 On completing a town you will be given the choice to take one of 3 cards.
 The town will also offer to take one of your cards from you.
 You will also get some number of currency based on the towns final income stat.

+Any damage caused to towns will decrease a player's reputation, if reputation reaches 0 they will lose.

 Every X number of towns will be a shop.

 There is a 'map' which shows X number of total levels and if they are towns or shops.